hiwa-house/teletraan/docs/manuals/parenting.md

 * Junior high:
 	- Debit card?
 	- School lunch stipend?
-	- Pay $2/chapter read and then, summarize the main points in his own words, choosing books on management, wealth building, and personal growth.
+	- Pay $2/chapter read and then, summarize the main points in his own words, encouraging books on management, wealth building, personal growth, and biographies.
 * High school:
 	* He uses truck as needed for free, but pays for insurance and maintenance.
 	* Teach minor vehicle maintenance.
 He is expected to price shop for major repairs.